-Reprinted with permission from the American Association for the History of Nursing Bulletin Fall 2012, page 12-15
+The following has been reprinted with permission from the American Association for the History of Nursing Bulletin, Fall 2012, pp. 12-15

 Mary Rose Batterham: The Second Registered Nurse in the United States